calcode/calcode.github.io/_posts/2012-04-22-increase-like-button-clicks.md

 title: Increase Like Button Clicks
 permalink: increase-like-button-clicks/
 ---

-A colleague of mine [Ross](http://rosstavendale.com/) suggested an interesting idea for increasing social sharing on informational websites.
-By placing social sharing buttons alongside key content, rather than at the top or bottom of a page, it highlights specific sections of a page that are likely to be shared.
-This approach could potentially boost the rate at which users interact with social sharing buttons, especially the Facebook Like button, ultimately expanding visibility and followers on Facebook.
+A colleague, [Ross](http://rosstavendale.com/), suggested an interesting idea for boosting social sharing on informational websites: place social sharing buttons alongside key content rather than at the top or bottom of the page, drawing attention to the specific sections most likely to be shared.
+Done well, this could meaningfully increase engagement with sharing buttons - especially the Facebook Like button - and expand visibility and followers on Facebook.

-> I wanted to explore how this could work and understand its potential benefits—this took a bit more digging
+> I wanted to explore how this could work and understand its potential benefits - this took a bit more digging than expected.

-While it’s common for e-commerce websites to boost Like button clicks using Facebook Open Graph mark-up (e.g., declaring products as objects and placing share buttons alongside), this method is tailored to single-product pages.
-A great example of this is [ASOS](http://www.asos.com) where products are shared easily through social media.
+E-commerce sites commonly boost Like clicks using Facebook Open Graph markup - declaring products as objects and placing share buttons next to them.
+That approach is tailored to single-product pages; [ASOS](http://www.asos.com) is a good example of it working well.

-However, the question arose: How does this work on informational sites, where you're not sharing a product but rather specific sections of a page without compromising the message of the page as a whole?
-This was the aspect that intrigued me, and I wanted to understand how sites were pulling this off—and if there were any potential SEO implications.
+The harder question: how does this translate to informational sites, where you're not sharing a single product but specific sections of a page - without undermining the page's overall message?
+That's what pulled me in, along with the potential SEO implications.

-Let’s explore an example Ross shared with me: [Britain Magazine](http://www.britain-magazine.com/).
+Take an example Ross shared with me: [Britain Magazine](http://www.britain-magazine.com/).

-Britain Magazine boosts Facebook Like button clicks by adding the ability to share individual quotes on a page.
-The challenge, however, is that only one set of Open Graph mark-up can be applied to a page.
-This means that the entire page would need to be focused on a single quote, despite containing other valuable content.
+Britain Magazine boosts Like clicks by letting visitors share individual quotes from a page.
+The catch: only one set of Open Graph markup can apply per page, meaning the whole page would normally need to focus on a single quote - awkward when the page holds plenty of other valuable content.

-## How do they achieve this?
+## How do they pull it off?

-It’s quite simple!
-They use one Like button for the homepage and then link to unique URLs for each quote.
-These URLs feature their own relevant Open Graph mark-up.
+Simply enough: one Like button lives on the homepage, and each quote links out to its own unique URL, carrying its own Open Graph markup.

-This method ensures that every quote has its own unique URL.
-The visitor is not technically sharing the quote itself, but the unique URL for that quote—something the typical user won't notice.
-The actual URL being shared can be seen within the iFrame.
+Every quote effectively gets its own page.
+The visitor isn't technically sharing the quote itself but the unique URL for it - invisible to the average user, though you can see it if you inspect the iFrame.

 ## The user journey

-- A visitor lands on [http://www.britain-magazine.com](http://www.britain-magazine.com/)
+- A visitor lands on [britain-magazine.com](http://www.britain-magazine.com/)
-- The visitor clicks the like button next to a quote
+- They click the Like button next to a quote
-- The visitor shares a unique URL [http://www.britain-magazine.com/special-post/quotes/alfred-tennyson/](http://www.britain-magazine.com/special-post/quotes/alfred-tennyson/), which only provides a single quote and no other content
+- They end up sharing a unique URL - e.g. `britain-magazine.com/special-post/quotes/alfred-tennyson/` - showing just that quote and navigation, nothing else

-## A great idea with wider implications*
+## A clever idea with wider implications

-- SEO Benefits: Google will crawl these unique URLs, meaning each quote could be indexed as a separate page.
+- **SEO benefit:** Google crawls these unique URLs, so each quote can potentially be indexed as its own page.
-- Improved User Experience: When shared, users land on a page with just the quote and navigation, rather than the original section of the homepage.
+- **Better user experience:** Visitors arriving via a shared link land on a clean page with just the quote and navigation, rather than a fragment of the homepage.
-- Increased Engagement: This method likely increases Like button clicks across the site, helping boost overall engagement with your content.
+- **Higher engagement:** The approach likely increases Like clicks site-wide, boosting overall engagement.

-Essentially, this strategy provides an effective way to increase Like button clicks, improve visibility, and enhance brand interaction.
-While it may offer minimal SEO value and potential indexing issues (unless spider controls like noindex are used), it’s still a clever and creative way to encourage social sharing and engagement.
+Overall, a clever, low-effort way to encourage social sharing and engagement - though it's worth using spider controls like `noindex` where appropriate, since duplicate-content and indexing issues are the main trade-off.